 - household cleaners,

 - mass-produced laundry detergents;

 - plastic packaged and liquid shampoos, conditioners, shower gels, or lotions,

 - shaving creams and shavers,

 - sanitary products like tampons

 And this list goes on and on!
-When I started my journey, I slowly fazed out all the commercial cleaning supplies and over the counter cosmetics to better, healthier, and Earth-friendly options.
+When I started my journey, I slowly fazed out all the commercial cleaning supplies and over-the-counter cosmetics to better, healthier, and Earth-friendly options.
 Now I only use bar soaps and bar shampoos – my favorite of all time still being the original Aleppo Soap.
-That bar of soap lasts for more than 3 moths – about three times longer than any bottle of shampoo.
+That bar of soap lasts for more than 3 months – about three times longer than any bottle of shampoo.
 (Shopping the Zero Waste Way is a broad topic, so I’ll be posting another post to cover it.)

 If protecting the environment and saving money is still not a reason good enough for you to consider changing your lifestyle to zero waste one, your health definitely should be.
 Your body and your health will thank you!
 Switching to a low waste or zero waste lifestyle can help you get your health back – it sure did save mine.